How One Missing Pipe Can Make All the Difference

 Well, sort of.

 A Brooklyn Special was how they heated the basements of many of those homes with hot water instead of steam.
 Steam boilers go in the basement, of course, and steam-heated homes traditionally didn’t have heated basements unless the homeowners were wealthy.
-And in that case, the radiators wound up either on the basement ceiling or high up on the basement walls.
-In either case, that’s to get those radiators above the boiler’s waterline.
+And in that case, the radiators wound up either on the basement ceiling, or high up on the basement walls to get them above the steam boiler’s waterline.

 But most of the folks who came to own those old houses a bunch of generations further down the line didn’t like the look of ceiling-mounted radiators.
-And having a cast-iron radiator hanging on the wall like a picture of the family wasn’t very decorative.
+And having a cast-iron radiator hanging on the wall isn’t exactly art.
+Well, at least not to most people.

 And since they were successful with this, they started doing the same thing on the upper floors.
 This works as long as you don’t have any air vents up there.
 It works for the same reason water stays in a straw if you hold your finger over the top of the straw and lift it out of a glass of water.
 It’s gravity vs. atmospheric pressure, and you can run a zone like this up to the third floor as long as you fill it with a purge hose and make absolutely sure air can’t get in from the top.

 John Rogers, a guy I worked with when I was at the rep years ago, was old enough to be my grandpa.
 He had never gone beyond high school but just before he retired he sat for the New Jersey Professional Engineer license and passed on his first try.
 He did that just for the heck of it.
-Smart fella.
+He was a very smart fella.

 He’s the guy who told me about the bypass pipe and how you absolutely had to have it if you were going to do a Brooklyn Special above the boiler’s waterline.
 The bypass would take water that’s been through the hot-water zone and blend it on the suction side of the pump with the real hot water that’s coming out of the boiler.
 You use two globe valves to balance the flow between the boiler water and the returning water.
 You check the supply temperature with a thermometer while the boiler is making steam and you make sure it’s not hotter than 180° F at the pump’s discharge.